Environment Setup¶

 Security access

 The config.yaml file is ignored in Git.
-So having the keys in this file is not a major concern as it used by the developer only.
-But it can be possible, in the future, to access secrets using a Key manager API.
+So having the keys in this file is not a major concern, as it is used by the developers only.
+But it may be possible, in the future, to access secrets using a Key manager API.
 This could be a future enhancement.

 Environment variables¶